VDA5050/VDA5050/VDA5050_EN_V1.md

 ### <a name="Tonaeletoa"></a> 6.10.2 Traversal of nodes and entering/leaving edges, triggering of actions

-The AGV decides on its own when a node should count as traversed.
+The AGV decides on its own, when a node should count as traversed.
 Generally, the AGV’s control point should be within the node’s `deviationRangeXY` and its orientation within `deviationRangeTheta`.

 The AGV reports the traversal of a node by removing its `nodeState` from the `nodeStates` array and setting the `lastNodeId`, `lastNodeSequenceNumber` to the traversed node’s values.